With the rise of work-from-anywhere jobs, an office-based career is an option, not a requirement. Explore how to adapt to a remote job.

 Different companies handle remote workers and freelancers in different ways.
 Talk to human resources to understand how your remote employment may affect your taxes, healthcare, or other benefits.

-Work from anywhere with Adobe Acrobat Pro.
+Work anywhere with Adobe Acrobat Pro.

 The right tools make remote work fast and easy, and Acrobat has them all.